Skip to main content

 Materials: Crystal vs. Glass

-• Crystal
+– Crystal

-• Ultra-thin walls for maximum clarity
+• Ultra-thin walls for ultimate clarity

-• Light feel enhances tasting rituals
+• Light feel enhances tasting experiences

 • Higher price tag but long-lasting heirloom quality

-• Glass
+– Glass

-• Heavier and more durable for everyday use
+• Heavier and more durable for everyday use.

-• Thicker walls may mute delicate aromas
+• Thicker walls may mute or dull delicate aromas./li>

-• More affordable, dishwasher-safe options available
+• More affordable and often dishwasher-safe options available.⁣/li>

-Picking by Occasion
+Glasses by Occasion

 • Casual Dinner Parties